ghc-proposals/ghc-proposals/proposals/0000-th-stage-hygiene.rst

   To satisfy that, we just `hi` files with `-fexpose-all-unfoldings` file, along with a `"naive" Core interpreter`_ which can evaluate those unfoldings.
   Splices are typically small and numerous, so it seems likely that the lower latency of starting the interpreter is worth the cost of slower evaluation once it is started. https://gitlab.haskell.org/ghc/ghc/issues/10871, originally made for Backpack, enshrines `hi` files with `-fexpose-all-unfoldings` as a separate "fat" interface file format.
-  This ideal duel to the "naive" core interpreter to ensure errors are caught as soon as possible.
+  This is an ideal complement to the "naive" core interpreter to ensure we do no more work than necessary.

 Template Haskell in GHC
   The motivation evokes the specter of ecosystem splits.